 These actions show that delighting the customer is a consistent priority for JetBlue.

-How to delight your customers like JetBlue: You can apply the same strategies JetBlue uses by investing in surveys to understand your customer needs, implementing feedback and creating great customer service.
+How to delight your customers like JetBlue: Apply the same strategies JetBlue uses by investing in surveys to understand your customer needs, implementing feedback and creating great customer service.

 Canva

 Canva also invests in its community.
-There are over one million people in Canva communities worldwide and the company attributes much of its growth to the word-of-mouth marketing that happens through these communities.
+There are over one million people in Canva communities worldwide.

 Finally, Canva has a great social media strategy.
 It provides personalized responses on social media to customers, complete with beautiful personalized images.